Week 4: Embedded Programming

 Processor Family: A processor family is simply a group of processors that share the same core design and architecture but may differ in speed, number of cores, or features.
 For example, the Xtensa LX6 is the processor family used in the ESP32, while the RISC-V is the processor family used in the ESP32-C3.

-The ESP32 is based on the Xtensa® LX6 processor architecture, developed by Cadence.
-It is a 32-bit dual-core processor, meaning it processes data in 32-bit chunks and has two cores that can run tasks simultaneously.
-Each core can run at up to 240 MHz, making it fast enough for demanding tasks like audio processing, wireless communication, and real-time sensor data.
+The ESP32 is based on the Xtensa® LX6 architecture, designed by Cadence.
+It is a 32 bit dual core processor, meaning it can handle data in 32-bit chunks and run two tasks at the same time.
+Each core can run up to 240 MHz, making it fast enough for tasks like audio processing, wireless communication, and real time sensor reading.

 The image below shows the ESP32 microcontroller's functional block diagram, taken directly from the official ESP32 datasheet.